-As a cultural institution that thrives on in-person connection, the loss of an audience is calamitous.
+As a cultural institution, the loss of an audience is calamitous.
 Therefore, going entirely digital wasn’t an option, but a forced strategy which the Louvre was, to some extent, well-prepared for.

 The pandemic had sudden and substantial effects on the Parisian landmark.
 Following the French government directive banning all the gatherings in the light of the COVID-19 outbreak, the Louvre shot-down for almost 4 months in the spring.
 The lockdown led “to losses of over 40 million euros,” its director Jean- Luc Martinez said.
 The reopening of the museum during the summer didn’t bring much relief as it kept suffering from the drastically reduced numbers of international tourists, which represent 70% of the museum’s visitors.
 As if that weren’t enough, the Louvre closed down again to the public from October 30, 2020 until at least December 1, 2020.
 A deadline which is likely to change depending on the health situation.